bypasslane/android-code-challenge/README.md

 ```

 ## Clicking on a Menu Item
-Clicking on a menu item in the RecyclerView should `display a detail view` for the selected item.  **No extra points for pretty UI**.
+Clicking on a menu item in the RecyclerView should `display a detail view` for the selected item.
 The detail view should display the following information:
 - `item name`
 - `item price`
 - `subtotal` - calculated subtotal (excluding taxes) for an order containing `1` of this item